Intel Execs Address the AI Talent Shortage, AI Education, and the “Cool” Factor

 “The way you train machine learning has an impact on the way it sees the world,” said Singer.
 “With example-based, supervised learning, the set of examples being used impacts how it is analyzed.
 The best way to deal with [preventing bias] is having diverse teams.
 When the team has diversity, and looks at the problem from multiple angles, the solution it creates is going to have a well-rounded view.”

-For the longer term, he envisions the solution being training sophisticated AI systems of the future what bias is, how to spot it, and how to avoid it.
-“That is not something that can be done with today’s technologies, but mid to long term, I see this capability evolving,” Singer said.
+For the longer term, he envisions the solution being to train sophisticated AI systems of the future what bias is, how to spot it, and how to avoid it.
+“That is not something that can be done with today’s technologies, but mid- to long-term, I see this capability evolving,” Singer said.

 On why kids today should consider aiming for a career in AI:

 “AI has the advantage of being both highly impactful and multidisciplinary,” said Singer.
-That means it can support a variety of interests: “Whether you want to go more on the human side of the interaction, or are more statistics oriented, or go more to programming, or engineering; each of those [corresponds to] a branch of AI.
+That means it can support a variety of interests: “Whether you want to go more on the human side of the interaction, or are more statistics oriented, or go more to programming or engineering; each of those [corresponds to] a branch of AI.
 For example, for someone who really wants to work on health-related areas—attending to elderly, for example—those have elements in AI.
 And because it is so diverse, it allows you to connect to it with whatever is the special thing that makes you, you.”

 The bottom line according to Rice: In the future it is going to be hard to have a career that doesn’t involve AI.
 “I have a very young child,” he said, “so I am of the assumption at this point that any career she has is going to have artificial intelligence implications.”